 Meher Ramesh

 Meher Ramesh is an Indian director, best known for Tamil cinema.
-Meher Ramesh began their career in 2008.
+Meher Ramesh began their career in 2008 and has been a prominent figure in the industry for over 18 years.
 With 30 credits to their name, Meher Ramesh remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Meher Ramesh's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones